aniketrajnish/aniketrajnish.github.io/docs/soulshard.md

 *Footprint Sprites*

 ### Footprint Material - 1st iteration
-* The material used for the footprints was a deferred decal material with blending mode set to translucent to be able to use it as a decal.
+* The material used for the footprints was a deferred decal material with blending mode set to translucent so that you can apply it as a decal.
 * The alpha of the texture/sprite was assigned to the opacity of the material and the RGB values to the base color. <br><br>
 <img src="../files/FPMat1.png" style="width:100%">